 The following table shows all the attached-X chromosomes present in Bloomington stocks with their visible marker mutations.
 For each chromosome, we have listed at least one example stock.
-A complete list of attached-X stocks in the Bloomington collection is given here.
+More stocks can be found in the complete list of attached-X stocks.

 An introduction to attached-X chromosomes provides an overview of these chromosomes.